Steven F. Warren Research Achievement Award

 - A one-page letter of support that addresses:

 - the nominee's significant contribution(s) to their field

 - what impact the contributions have made (to the field/department/university/other)

 - a very brief explanation of the discipline’s expectations for the particular area/field (the form(s) in which the research is communicated and of these forms which is the most prestigious or recognized by colleagues)

-- a list of names and complete contact information for at least two references familiar with the nominee’s work and its significance
+- Two reference letters from scholars familiar with the nominee's work and its significance

 Please note: Your letter of support should be written in a manner that is understandable to reviewers who may not be experts in the specific field of research of the nominee.

 - D. Christopher Rogers, Kansas Biological Survey & Center for Ecological Research, 2022

 - Maggie Witek, Center of BioModular Multi-Scale Systems for Precision Medicine, 2021

 - Dale Walker, Juniper Gardens Children's Project, 2020